 The purpose of fall management is to assure your colonies remain healthy throughout the winter so they can build up quickly in the spring.
 To remain healthy your colonies must be disease-free, well fed, and led by a robust and productive queen.

 In the textbook Honey Bee Biology and Beekeeping (2013), Caron and Connor recommend that beekeepers make two fall inspections.
-The September 1 inspection is used to gather information on each hive and take corrective action.
-The mid-October inspection is the wrap-up when you see if your corrections worked and make any last-minute tweaks, if necessary.
+On September 1, you gather information on each colony and take corrective action, if necessary.
+Then, in mid-October, you inspect again to assure the corrections worked.
+If not, you can make last-minute tweaks.

 Colony size and location in the hive